Eiffel Tower Tickets

-The Eiffel Tower tours provide access to the first, second, and top levels.
+The Eiffel Tower tickets provide access to the first, second, and top levels.
 After exploring the observation decks via the stairs or elevator, visitors can ascend to the Summit for a 360° view of the Paris skyline.
 All of this is part of a detailed guided visit in English.

-Tours to access Eiffel Tower
+Book tickets online to access Eiffel Tower

-What can you see on these tours?
+What can you see on these tickets?

 Purchasing these Eiffel Tower tickets provides visitors with access to the first, second, and top floors of this wrought-iron landmark.
 From these levels, guests can experience: